 The best mountain bike sunglasses can transform your ride from a sketchy eye-watering blur to a thrilling high-definition experience.
-Not only do the best glasses keep your vision clear and provide defense against harmful UV rays, they're also a vital piece of protection against dust and general trail debris.
+Not only do the best glasses keep your vision clear and defend against harmful UV rays, but they're also a vital protection against mud, dust and general trail debris.

-In order for riding glasses to perform as best as possible they need to fit perfectly too, and getting the right ones for you and your proportions is a must.
-A pair of mountain bike-specific sunglasses needs to look stylish too, and when paired with one of the best mountain bike helmets and MTB jerseys they can really elevate your image on the trail.
+For riding glasses to perform as best as possible, they need to fit perfectly too so getting the right ones for you and your proportions is a must.
+You'll probably want your pair of MTB glasses to look stylish too, and look good alongside the best mountain bike helmets and MTB jerseys.

 With all of these considerations in mind, our experts have been putting the best mountain bike sunglasses to the test to compile this in-depth buying guide.
-The Julbo Fury ticked all our boxes and is our top sunglasses pick, while the Madison Crypto is our budget choice.
+We've covered every option here, from top-of-the-range to budget models, and picked out the best photochromic MTB glasses too.

 The best mountain bike sunglasses